-After a (suicide) Attempt
+After an Attempt

 Surviving a Suicide Attempt